 Continuing Education Opportunities for Counselors in Delaware

-- Delaware Division of Substance Abuse and Mental Health Training and Development Opportunities: An NBCC-approved continuing education provider, DSAMH offers a variety of continuing education workshops throughout the year.
+- Delaware Division of Substance Abuse and Mental Health Training and Development Opportunities An NBCC-approved continuing education provider, DSAMH offers a variety of continuing education workshops throughout the year.
 Counselors can register for courses online.
 Continuing education classes cover topics such as mental health, first aid, suicide prevention, and cognitive behavioral therapy for personality disorders.

-- Delaware Guidance Services for Children and Youth, Inc.: DGS delivers numerous NBCC-approved continuing education opportunities.
+- Delaware Guidance Services for Children and Youth, Inc. DGS delivers numerous NBCC-approved continuing education opportunities.
 A two-year advanced clinical training program for Delaware therapists is one offering.
 Counselors learn about relevant current topics in counseling, including family therapy, cognitive behavioral therapy, suicide assessment and treatment, and evidence-based therapies.

 Resources and Professional Organizations for Counselors in Delaware

-- Delaware 2-1-1: The online guide to human services in Delaware, counselors can reference this website to connect patients with other services or to make referrals.
+- Delaware 2-1-1 The online guide to human services in Delaware, counselors can reference this website to connect patients with other services or to make referrals.
 Individuals can access resources for housing assistance, substance abuse, legal help, and mental health.